yucheols/ENMwrap/README.md

 # ENMwrap
-Ecological niche modeling tool that wraps around existing functions from other ENM packages, along with some other useful and miscellaneous functions.
+Ecological niche modeling tool that provides wrappers for existing functions from other ENM packages, along with some other useful and miscellaneous functions.
 Currently under development.

 ## Installation
 ```r